Get ready for a great experience at the National Student Government Summit.

 A taxi from DCA or IAD might take less time to get from the airport to your hotel, but not much, and it will be much more expensive.
 ASGA recommends that you use the Metro while you’re in town.

-If you’re driving to the conference, it will cost $47.60 ($15 discount for ASGA guests) per day to park at the Hyatt Regency Washington on Capitol Hill and perhaps more elsewhere and in public parking.
+If you’re driving to the conference, it will cost $46 overnight to park at the Hyatt Regency Washington on Capitol Hill and perhaps more elsewhere and in public parking.
 Please note: the conference hotel has no self-parking (only valet parking).
 In addition, if you’re driving a college van or bus, the Hyatt Regency Washington on Capitol Hill cannot accommodate over-sized vehicles.
 Union Station does have long-term parking available for over-sized vehicles.
 Please contact the hotel for suggestions on nearby parking for over-sized vehicles.

 6. Review and print directions